Professor Erica Smith

 - Bachelor of Arts - Keele University - 1975

-- Associate Degree in Vocational Education and Training
+- Associate Degree of Vocational Education and Training

 - Developing industry relationships in VET (EDTAS1002)